-Radio was not only prime entertainment during the Lombardi era, it also enlightened.
-Before the internet, alternative views were broadcast on AM and short-wave radio and printed in alternative magazines and newspapers, exposing the B.S. of the Vietnam War and the treatment some Americans got despite our claim that all men are created equal.
-After the police riot in 1968 at the Democratic National Convention, the Chicago Eight Trial, and bombings during the Days of Rage the following year, Mom retreated to her hometown in the God-forsaken hinterlands.
+Radio was not only entertaining during the Lombardi Era, it was also enlightening.
+Before the internet, alternative views were broadcast on AM and short-wave radio and printed in alternative magazines and newspapers, exposing the B.S. of the Vietnam War and our shameful treatment of some fellow Americans.
+After the '68 police riot at the Democratic National Convention, the Chicago Eight Trial, and the Days of Rage bombings the following year, Mom retreated to her hometown in the God-forsaken hinterlands with me in tow.

 Lonely, alone, and chilled to the bone in the Upper Peninsula of Michigan, radio saved my life.
 After sunset, my transistor radio replaced static with Led Zeppelin, The Doors, and Pink Floyd, thanks to those 50,000-watt blowtorches back in Chicago!
 News, traffic reports, and Chickenman made me homesick.
 So did the ads for Mr. Norm's Grand-Spaulding Dodge, Dominick's Grocery Stores, and the US 30 Drag Strip.
 Sunday!
 Sunday!
 Sunday!